sarah-nisar/RANTS/README.md

-# 📃 vjti.docs
+# 📃 DeCerts
 ## A secure & efficient solution for Certificate Verification
-vjti.docs is a blockchain-based application that will store and verify documents issued by the college to the students.
+DeCerts is a blockchain-based application that will store and verify documents issued by the college to the students.
 Before uploading the file on IPFS, a QR Code is generated which is then embedded in the document.
 Issuance of certain documents, for instance an academic transcript requires a fee of Rs.
 400. Whenever a third party(University/Company) wants to verify the document, they can scan the QR Code and verify it.
 There is a small fee associated with the verification process.
 Biconomy has been used to implement Gasless transactions and IPFS to store the documents.

 ## 👩‍💻 Team members